Welcome to The Templeton Honors College!

 -Dean Brian A. Williams

-“Our motto, CUM GRATIA OFFICIUM ["with grace comes duty"], points to our guiding principle of Christian stewardship.
+“Our motto, CUM GRATIA OFFICIUM ["with gifting, duty"], points to our guiding principle of Christian stewardship.
 In the Templeton Honors College we call our students away from mediocrity, irresponsibility, cynicism, and ingratitude and into lives of Christian stewardship.
-We remind them that their education liberates them to know the true, do the good, love the beautiful, worship the holy, and serve their neighbors by any means ready to hand.
+We remind them that their education liberates them to know the true, do the good, enjoy the beautiful, worship the holy, and serve their neighbors by any means ready to hand.

 As Jesus declares in Luke 12: "From everyone who has been given much, much will be demanded; and from the one who has been entrusted with much, much more will be asked."”